 Table 1.
-General Categories of ESOCs (Dellinger et al., 2011)
+General Categories of ESOC (Dellinger et al., 2011)

 Chemical Screening with an Effects Based Approach: Pilot Study

 Objective

 The main objective of the pilot project is to evaluate sampling technique and technology, analytical methods, and toxicological assays to assess the biological health of waterbodies.
 The pilot tests the ability of the sample collection devices and analytical methods’ effectiveness and efficiency in achieving the objective using a small-scale study design.
 The expected outcome from this study is to: